hanneskaeufler/crytic/README.md

 #### NumberLiteralChange

-This mutation changes literal occurances of numbers by replacing them with "0".
+This mutant changes literal occurances of numbers by replacing them with "0".
 "0" gets replaces by "1".
 A typical mutation is:

 ```diff
 -  0